Judicial system of China: Civil

 Besides the court system, it is also encouraged to resolve civil conflicts through a state-sponsored and -regulated mediation and arbitration system.
 After the first hearing of a civil case, the court is required by law to ask both parties if they are willing to resolve their conflict through mediation.
 If agreed, the court should assign a mediator and oversee the process.
 If both parties reach an agreement, it will be legally binding after the agreement is reviewed and documented by a judge of the court.

-The enforceability of a civil verdict has long been an issue of some controversy, damaging the people's trust in the legal system.
-To address the problem of civil law enforceability, the Supreme People's Court has established a system to forbid debtors who fail to honor civil verdicts from exorbitant spending, including five-star hotels, air flights, and bullet trains, though there is controversy as to whether this gives the court too much authority.

 Courts allow litigants to communicate with it via WeChat, through which the litigant parties can file lawsuits, participate in proceedings, present evidence, and listen to verdicts.
 As of December 2019, more than 3 million litigants had used WeChat for litigation.